DefiMan1729/OpenAI-CLI/README.md

 # Custom CLI App for OpenAI

 This project provides a Command Line Interface (CLI) application using Python's `typer` library and OpenAI's API.
-The app allows users to interact with OpenAI's models and extract key option parameters from input text.
+The app allows users to interact with OpenAI's models and extract key option parameters from input text directly from CLI.

 ## Getting Started